-Decompression Time spent at a decompression stop, or range, before surfacing, to allow absorbed nitrogen to escape naturally from tissues ceiling within which a diver must stop for some time during ascent.
+Decompression Time spent at a decompression stop, or range, before surfacing, to allow absorbed nitrogen to escape naturally from tissues the ceiling within which a diver must stop for some time during ascent.

-Decompression range On a decompression stop dive, the depth range between the floor and the formation of nitrogen bubbles in tissues or body fluids, as a result of inadequately controlled decompression.
-Commonly called "the bends" or "DCI".
+Decompression range On a decompression stop dive, the depth range between the floor and formation of nitrogen bubbles in tissues or body fluids, as a result of inadequately controlled decompression.
+Commonly called "the bends" or some nitrogen loading is present.
+When nitrogen loading reaches zero the dive computer deactivates.